json-schema-org/json-schema-spec/jsonschema-core.md

 (Note that steps 2 and 3 are mutually exclusive.)

-If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema, as with unsupported required vocabularies.
+If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema.

 #### The `$schema` Keyword {#keyword-schema}